fmillion-mnsu/it544-python/README.md

-> If you're looking for documentation on **accessing Oracle from SQL Server**, see the [Polybase documentation](LINKED-ORACLE-POLYBASE.md) in this repository.
+> If you're looking for documentation on **accessing Oracle or MongoDB from SQL Server**, see the Polybase documentation for [Oracle](LINKED-ORACLE-POLYBASE.md) or the documentation for [MongoDB](LINKED-MONGO-POLYBASE.md) in this repository.

 > If you're looking for documentation on **setting up linked servers between two Microsoft SQL Servers**, see the [Linked Server documentation](LINKED-SERVERS.md) in this repository.